rjo6615/Module-3-Challenge/README.md

 ## Description

-While learning web development it is important to put together a portfolio so I put together this project to display my work and information to possible employers.
+While learning web development it is important to understand and utalize javascript.
-This project allowed me to display my skills in building a web page while providing useful information to click through about my work and myself.
-It was also a good learning process where I could utalize the skills ive learned thus far to put together a functional website.
+This project allowed me to display my skills in javascript through the creation of a password generator.

 ## Table of Contents